-An owner of significant property can give up one or more of their rights in their property for conservation purposes, while still retaining ownership over the rest of their rights.
+An owner of a significant piece of land or a building can give up one or more of their rights in that property for conservation purposes, while still retaining the rest of their rights.
 Giving up a right in property (land or buildings) to a qualifying organization such as a land trust creates an “easement” which not only delivers a public benefit, but also provides the landowner with substantial tax savings.

 Donating conservation easements provides the following federal tax benefits, as set forth in 26 U.S. Code § 170:

 - The value of the donation of a conservation easement is considered a charitable deduction for income tax purposes.
-The deduction is limited to 50% of the donor’s adjusted gross income (AGI) that year.
+The deduction is up to 50% of the donor’s charitable contribution base (adjusted gross income, less net operating loss carryback) for the taxable year.
 Any excess amount may be carried over for up to 15 years, subject to the same AGI limitation.

-- If the donor is in the business of farming and ranching, they may deduct up to 100% of their AGI, also with a 15-year carryover period.
+- If the donor is in the business of farming and ranching, they may deduct up to 100% of their charitable contribution base.

 - Deductions may be utilized by individuals and members of qualifying pass-through entities, including S-corporations, partnerships and LLCs.
 They are not, however, available to publicly traded companies.